gmbrandt/xwavecal/README.rst

 Wavelength Calibrating Spectrum
 ===============================
-This section covers how to wavelength calibrate data which already have a spectrum, and a blaze corrected spectrum.
+This section covers how to wavelength calibrate data which already have a spectrum and a blaze corrected version of the same spectrum.
 Using ``xwavecal`` with spectra is preferred.

 If you have raw data only and extracting a spectrum is difficult, you may try the experimental data reduction pipeline included with ``xwavecal``, see section "Configuring for full data reduction".